So, you’ve brought targeted traffic to your website, and that’s perfect. But, do you know how to drive the users towards your CTA (Call-to-action)?

 According to Neil Patel, the best user flows are simple and geared towards action.
 The mapping process alone is what helps you to keep users in the funnel and define where your goals will meet their needs.
 When you know where users interact the most, you can focus your efforts for maximum conversions.

 If you already have your Google Analytics behavior flow data ready, you can easily map out and redefine the user journey.
 The best way to achieve this is either using a spreadsheet or a flowchart/wireframing tool.

 As we mentioned before, the user journey doesn’t have to be complicated.
 But, it needs to be helpful enough so you’ll be able to improve the weak spots of your sales funnel.
 With that being said, a simple user flow spreadsheet may look like the following ones below.

 Of course, you can opt for user mapping tools, such as:

 Knowing what kind of experience the users have on your website is essential for increased conversion rates and long-term business growth.
-When you envision how she or he interacts with your website, you can estimate the time a user stays on the pages, or leaves the page, and provide a better user experience for your existing and prospective customers.
+When you envision how they interact with your platform, you can estimate the time a user stays on the pages, or leaves the page, and provide a better user experience for your existing and prospective customers.

 Now, it is time to take everything that you’ve learned from this article and apply it in order to make a significant change towards your business goals!
-When you provide the best possible experience from start to end of the user journey, you can enhance client satisfaction and improve your sales and customer retention rate.
+When you provide the best possible user experience from start to finish, you can enhance client satisfaction and improve your sales and customer retention rate.

 Get More Customers Using Inbound Marketing